blorente/naylang-documentation/src/parsing.md

 In the case of **prefix operators**, the operation must be transformed to an explicit request in the right-hand receiver.
 In addition to that, the name of the method to call must be preceded with the `prefix` keyword.
 For instance, a call to the logical not operator `!x` would be transformed into the explicit request `x.prefix!`.
 As can be seen, a prefix operator does not take parameters.

-For **infix operators** the transformation is similar, but in this case the receiver is the leftmost operand, while the right-side operand is passed in as a parameter.
+For **infix operators** the transformation is similar, but in this case the receiver is the leftmost operand while the right-side operand is passed in as a parameter.
 In addition, the canonical name of the method must be formed by adding one parameter to the method name, to account for the right-side operand.
-Therefore, the aforementioned `4 + 5` request would be translated to `4.+(5)`, or an explicit request for the `+(_)` method of the `4` object with `5` as a parameter.
+Therefore, the aforementioned `4 + 5` request would be translated to `4.+(5)`, an explicit request for the `+(_)` method of the `4` object with `5` as a parameter.

 ### The Naylang Parser Stack